Skip to main content

 The REST API is available at http://localhost:3000/api/v3/store.
 See the API Reference for details.

-If you chose full-stack mode, start the storefront in a separate terminal:
+If you included the storefront, start it in a separate terminal:

 cd my-store/apps/storefront